Is there an undergraduate version of this program? No

 Certification, Endorsement, Licensure

 The program accepts post-baccalaureate students for the purposes of satisfying certification or licensure.
-If a student hold a C.A.C.R.E.P.-accredited masters degree in any area, an endorsement for another specialty may be received by completing an endorsement-only program.
+If a student hold a Council for the Accreditation of Counseling and Related Educational Programs-accredited masters degree in any area, an endorsement for another specialty may be received by completing an endorsement-only program.